KxSystems/docs/docs/basics/glossary.md

 ## Ternary

-An iterable of rank 3, i.e. a function wiith three arguments; or a list of depth ≥3.
+A value of rank 3, i.e. a function with three arguments; or a list of depth ≥3.

 ## Unary form